-Why our kids should eat chocolate this Easter
+Why we should let our children eat chocolate this Easter!

 As a busy mum, who has had a particularly crazy March, this Easter I will be celebrating the survival of Term 1 at school and looking forward to some much-needed R and R!
 For many of us, Easter is one of those special times of the year when family and friends get together, sometimes sharing traditional foods that remind us of loved ones- like the Easter bread that I used to make with my Nonna.
 This year, I can’t wait to spend Good Friday re-creating my Nonna’s magical easter bread with my children.